eclab/grains/808/README.md

 - **FORMAT_5** \
 Five samples.
 Has 5 triggers: thus not for TRIQ164 or GRAINS BEATS
 - **FORMAT_5A** \
+Five samples, two of which share a trigger.
 An alternative to FORMAT_5 for people with 4-trigger step sequencers like TRIQ164 or GRAINS BEATS
 - **FORMAT_6** \
 Six samples and four triggers: the last three samples share a trigger
 - **FORMAT_7** \